bmargogne/website-builder/readme.md

 ## known Issues
 - gulp crashes upon file deletion / renaming
+- for gulp-using, file path may be confusing when changing 'dirname' from gulp-rename

 ## Improvments ideas
 - should use plumber to prevent some crashes